joseph-woodward-form3/prometheus_best_practices/README.md

 **Q: What kind of values or data can I use for my labels?**

-Labels values are flexible, however it's important to ensure the the values are of a known size
+Labels values are flexible, however it's important to ensure the the values are of a known size to avoid high-cardinality performance issues.
+This means avoiding label values such as:

+- universally unique identifier (UUID)
+- user IDs
+- email addresses

 > Label names may contain ASCII letters, numbers, as well as underscores.
 They must match the regex [a-zA-Z_][a-zA-Z0-9_]*.
 Label names beginning with __ are reserved for internal use.
 >
 > Label values may contain any Unicode characters.
 >
 > A label with an empty label value is considered equivalent to a label that does not exist.

 ## Useful Links: